kingaszk/Transition-rates/README.md

 **$ a=`grep "Final" s0.log | cut -f2 -d"s"` && b=`grep "Final" s1.log | cut -f2 -d"s"` && echo $b-$a | bc -l**

-You can visualize the results with the Gnuplot script prepared in the specific directory:
+You can visualize the results with the Gnuplot scripts
 $ gnuplot *gnu

 4. For the kr calculations one should extract the transition moments from  the output files.
 In the case of the QChem package it can be converted from the oscillator strength ![image](https://github.com/kingaszk/AT-AU-photodeactivation/assets/156574267/4c4146d8-e5cf-4b90-9c71-7f79fcf0b5ca)